Age limits in international schools

-Search Associates does not discriminate based on age, but candidates should be aware that schools in other countries may have age restrictions because of host country regulations governing work visas.
-Age limits might begin between 55 and 65 for some countries; however, many others impose no age limits at all.
+Search Associates does not discriminate based on age, but candidates should be aware that some countries may have age limits in some international schools.
+This is due to host country regulations governing work visas.
+Age limits might begin anywhere between 55 and 65 for some countries; however, many others impose no age limits at all.

 Katie and Trev came to us in their late 50’s looking for a change and an adventure before retirement.

-After visiting with schools at the Melbourne Fair they decided to accept positions in Hong Kong.
+After visiting with recruiters at the Melbourne Fair they decided to accept positions in Hong Kong.

 They had 6 months to prepare.
-They took leave from their school and arranged for friends to take care of their house.
+Katie and Trev took leave from their school and arranged for friends to take care of their house.
 They had a specific end date in mind so this made it easier to arrange.

 They share some advice

 - pick other peoples’ brains to help you in any way to settle in